wormhole-foundation/docs.wormhole.com/docs/multigov/overview.md

 ## Overview

-### What is Multi-Gov and why is it important?
+### What is MultiGov and why is it important?

-Multi-Gov is a cross-chain governance system that extends traditional DAO governance across multiple blockchain networks.
-By leveraging Wormhole's interoperability infrastructure, Multi-Gov enables seamless voting and proposal mechanisms across various chains.
+MultiGov is a cross-chain governance system that extends traditional DAO governance across multiple blockchain networks.
+By leveraging Wormhole's interoperability infrastructure, MultiGov enables seamless voting and proposal mechanisms across various chains.

-Multi-Gov is important because it:
+MultiGov is important because it:
 - **Increases participation** by allowing token holders from multiple chains to engage in governance
 - **Enhances security** by leveraging Wormhole's robust cross-chain communication
 - **Improves scalability** by integrating any chain supported by Wormhole